ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 This document describes a protocol for tunnelling IP through an HTTP server acting as an IP-specific proxy over HTTP.
-This can be used for various use cases such as remote access VPN, site-to-site VPN, secure point-to-point communication, or general-purpose packet tunnelling.
+This can be used for various use cases, such as remote access VPN, site-to-site VPN, secure point-to-point communication, or general-purpose packet tunnelling.

 IP proxying operates similarly to UDP proxying {{?CONNECT-UDP=RFC9298}},